nbezi/afip/README.md

 # AFIP Client

-This is a Argetina's AFIP Client communicate to their Business WS
+This is a Argetina's AFIP Client to communicate to their Business Web Services.

 **THIS IS AN ALPHA 1, NOT A PRODUCTION MODULE YET BUT ALMOST, USE IT AT YOUR OWN RISK**